Rotorua Initial Teacher Education Hapori

 How you will learn?

 Most of the course work is completed by Distance Learning.
 Strong support is provided by a Christchurch based lecturers with a two to three day orientation, weekly support via Zoom and once a term face-to-face Rotorua visit.
 Classes are small and supportive and lecturers are committed to your learning and development.

-Rotorua regional students are eligible for access to WiFi on the Mokoia Intermediate School campus.
+Rotorua regional students will have access to our hapori whare at a local school in Rotorua.
 Students may also access UC library services, learning support and counselling services via the UC specialist teams.